 It is hard to choose a favorite memory from my time in Japan, but pretty high on my list of favorites would be our stay at a ryokan hotel.
 For many travelers, the highlights of Japan are found in cities like Tokyo, Osaka or Kyoto; but, nearly 70% of the Japanese islands are made up of natural wilderness, so it would be a shame to miss out on the mountain beauty.
 For your first time traveling in Japan, I would definitely recommend staying at a Ryokan -- a traditional Japanese hotel.

-Ryokans are a great way to experience Japan!
+Ryokans are a great way to experience Japanese culture and do something unique during your travels in Japan!
 Staying at a ryokan gives travelers a taste of traditional Japanese life and an intimate connection with nature, while also having a unique cultural experience.
 Not sure what a ryokan is or why I recommend staying at one?
 Keep reading for a comprehensive how to guide for staying at your first ryokan!